-Project Location: Tucker County, West Virginia // Client: Mettiki Coal (WV), LLC // Client Contact: Mr. Hunter Burrow, 304.334.5396 // Client Address: 292 Table Rock, Oakland, MD 21550
+Project Location: Tucker County, West Virginia // Client: Mettiki Coal (WV), LLC // Client Contact: Hunter Burrow, 304.334.5396 // Client Address: 292 Table Rock, Oakland, MD 21550

-RESPEC assisted Mettiki Coal (WV), LLC (Mettiki) in the design and permitting of a longwall deep mine for the West Virginia Department of Environmental Protection (WVDEP) in the Upper Freeport Seam in the North Branch of the Potomac River and Black Water River Watershed.
-The Upper Freeport Seam is an acidproducing seam.
-An alkaline reinjection plan was developed as part of the original permitting process to address the production of AMD generated postmining.
-RESPEC worked with Mettiki and other Mettiki consultants in the development of this plan, under which water is pumped from the mine, treated with alkaline material, and reinjected back into the mine to ensure that any water that leaves the underground permit area via barrier leakage will be alkaline.
+RESPEC assisted Mettiki Coal (WV), LLC (Mettiki) in the design and permitting of a longwall deep mine for WVDEP in the Upper Freeport Seam in the North Branch of the Potomac River and Black Water River Watershed.
+The Upper Freeport Seam is an acid-producing seam.
+An alkaline reinjection plan was developed as part of the original permitting process to address the production of AMD-generated post-mining.
+RESPEC worked with Mettiki and other Mettiki consultants in the development of this plan, under which water is pumped from the mine, treated with an alkaline material, and reinjected back into the mine to ensure that any water that leaves the underground permit area via barrier leakage will be alkaline.
 This process will continue until the water in the mine is compliant.
 The plan included predicting a definable and reasonable "endpoint" to ensure that at no point in the reclamation process will AMD leave the underground permit area.
 The alkaline addition will also shorten the definable endpoint for AMD.
 The alkaline reinjection designs are based on the mine seepage calculations conducted by RESPEC.
 Work is continuing to expand the underground mine area and monitor the quality of the mine water to determine the effectiveness of the alkaline reinjection system.
-In addition to the permitting of the original Surface Mine Application, RESPEC has also prepared, submitted, and obtained approval for 21 Subsidence Control Plan (SCP) revisions over the past 20 years to add additional reserves to extend the life of the mine.
-All of the seepage calculations for all of the SCPs have been conducted by RESPEC.
-The alkaline injection points and withdraw points have been modified based on the additional mine areas added by the SCPs and their projected final mine pools.
+In addition to permitting the original Surface Mine Application, RESPEC has also prepared, submitted, and obtained approval for 21 Subsidence Control Plan (SCP) revisions over the past 20 years to add additional reserves to extend the life of the mine.
+RESPEC has conducted all of the seepage calculations for all of the SCPs.
+The alkaline injection and withdraw points have been modified based on the additional mine areas added by the SCPs and their projected final mine pools.